adrianolobo/softgames-poketasks/Readme.md

 # Coding Challenge

-This project was created using PixiJS and Typescript.
+This project was created using PixiJS and Typescript, using the `npm create pixi.js@latest` command to generate initial structure.
 To run it locally simply run:

 ```